fghaas/cephalocon2019-lightningtalk/markdown/cca.md

 <!-- Note -->
 First it’s really expensive to get good instructors, and then there’s only so many people available that are actually good at this.
-Many of them are here in the room, book them if you can.
-But even a super smart chap like Wido here won’t easily be able to train a hundred people in a week, all of whom speak Pŭtōnghuà (Mandarin Chinese), so that’s a scale issue.
+Many of them are here in the room.
+Book them if you can, but they’re usually booked up weeks and months out.

 Then it means disruption.
 You’re getting pulled out of a project for three days or even a week.
 And the people on your team have to step in